How To Find The Right Art Collectors For Your Work

 I share my sketchbooks with others and love to talk about ideas in them.
 They’re catalysts for conversations about meditation, family, love, missing people, holding on, letting go.
 In one piece, a cloud figure drifts apart, separating into three clouds that reveal the sunlight that was previously obscured.
 It’s about getting out of your own way so you can shine and help others do the same.

-S: How do you describe your artistic process – from start to finish.
+S: How would you describe your artistic process – from start to finish?
 What are the steps between putting your ideas down on paper to execution?

 RM: I’m a big fan of sketchbooks.
 I’ve been using them for over 20 years and found that, if you commit to drawing one picture a day, slow or quick, without expectations, and get in the habit of it, they can change your life.
 I open to a blank page and utilize unconscious, trance, and meditative states to begin my forms.
 I accept a rising thought and take time for the most positive view of that idea to reveal itself.
 Then, I’ll visualize that as a scene, as if it is taking place in the clouds.